MagnetonBora/cis/docs/report.md

 4. Simulate profile spreading (not clear)
 5. Simulate QP
 6. How do we simulate the age?
 How to model age clustering (what parameters describe age clustering)?
 We've made an assumption that a person has mostly friends of his age range.
-Another words the probability to have a friend of 26 years old is higher than probability to have friend of 60 years old for person who is 24.
+In other words, the probability to have a friend of 26 years old is higher than probability to have friend of 60 years old, for person who is 24.
 Hense, we assume that age ranges of a person's friends are disributed according to Gauss's law.
 To simulate age ranges we generate normal distributed random numbers.
-Sinse we model age generation as normal destibuted random values we have two major paramters: mean and standart deaviation.
+Sinse we model age generation as normal destibuted random values we have two major parameters: mean and standart deaviation.
 More precisely we have the following distribution function $ f(x) = \frac{1}{\sigma \sqrt{2\pi}} e^{-(x-\mu)^2/2\sigma^2}$.
 Here $\mu$ - average age of person (mean), $\sigma$ - age standart deviation.
-To see age ranges distribution in simulation you need to
+To see age ranges distribution in simulation you need to use
 ```--show-age-clusterization``` key.

 Example: